MattPCollins/Japanese-Revision/README.md

 |...        	|...        	|...        	|...        	 |...        	 |...        	|...           |...        |

-* Dimensional Level csv file
+* Dimensional Level csv file: Current level of words for algorithm to use

 | |  Word Index  |    Level     |    Date   |      Sample    |
 | - |------------- | ------------- | --------- | -------------- |